What Does Cyber Insurance Cover?

 • Assistance with compliance requirements to avoid penalties.

-Social Engineering and Financial Fraud
+5. Social Engineering And Financial Fraud

-Third-Party Liability Protection
+6. Third-Party Liability Protection

-IT Forensics and Cybersecurity Improvements
+7. IT Forensics And Cybersecurity Improvements

 • Coverage for forensic investigations to determine the source of the breach.